Skip to main content

 Global-e performs a fraud check for international orders.

-Important: merchants should not submit any orders for fulfilment at this time and wait on Global-e to complete the fraud check.
+Important: Merchants should not submit any orders for fulfilment at this time and wait on Global-e to complete the fraud check.

 WMS and operations